Classic Lemon Bars

 Notes

-- Use a sifter to dust powdered sugar over bars.
+- Sifter.
+Dusting powder sugar can be tricky.
+Use a sifter to dust the powdered sugar evenly over the bars.

 This is impossible to resist!!
 SO good and easy to make, too!
 Thanks for the recipe!